Academy of the Social Sciences in Australia: Governance

-The Academy’s National Office is located in Canberra on the grounds of the Australian National University.
-A small team of staff work closely with the Academy’s committees and Fellows to manage all aspects of the Academy’s programs.
+The Academy's National Office is located in Canberra in the suburb of Turner.
+A small team of staff work closely with the Academy's committees and Fellows to manage all aspects of the Academy's programs.

-Events, Awards, and Workshops
+Events, awards, and workshops

 Each year, the Academy of the Social Sciences in Australia hosts and supports a wide range of social science or policy-focused lectures, forums, roundtables and other events around the country.
 Many of these events are free of charge and open to the public.

 Events

-The Annual Symposium is the highlight of the Academy’s calendar.
+The Annual Symposium is the highlight of the Academy's calendar.
 Convened by one or more Fellows and held over a full day in November, the Annual Symposium is a public forum examining an important issue in the social sciences and/or public policy arena.

 The Academy also hosts a series of lectures over the year.
 These include, but are not limited to: